-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 2.2 Action: Consumables and Materials for College and Career Technical Education programs.
-Need: College and career readiness for low income students Scope: Schoolwide Career Technical Education program supplies and materials will supplement the Career Technical Education program and provide increased and improved services for students in the alternative education program who identify as 75.2% low income.
-This action will be measured by the growth in percentage of students enrolled in CTE or dual enrollment courses and improvement in school attendance rates.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: College and career indicators reflect that only 3.6% of students in Community School and 13% of students in Court School are prepared for college or career.
+This action will be provided on a school wide basis because the majority of the student population within the two programs identify as socioeconomically disadvantaged and college and career readiness programs would benefit and improve the success for all students.
+Scope: Schoolwide education program who identify as 75.2% low income. enrollment courses and improvement in school attendance rates.
 3.1 Action: Enrichment activities will support student engagement.
-Need: Improve chronic absenteeism and suspension rate for Community School Scope: Schoolwide This action will provide supplemental opportunities for students in county programs to include visual and performing arts, social-emotional learning, therapy, coaching, sports, opportunities for students to experience hands-on learning in iSTEAM and Environmental Literacy, science material, and supplies, as well as educational excursions aligned to family engagement, academic programs in order to improve student engagement which will lead to an improvement student attendance rates, chronic absenteeism and suspension rate.
+Need: Improve chronic absenteeism and suspension rate for Community School.
+The chronic absenteeism rate for Community School is 43.6%, which increased by 14.4% from the prior year.
+Community School is made up of a majority of student who identify as socioeconomically disadvantaged.
+This action will provide resources for engagement which will benefit all students with socioeconomically disadvantaged students at the forefront.
+Scope: Schoolwide This action will provide supplemental opportunities for students in county programs to include visual and performing arts, social-emotional learning, therapy, coaching, sports, opportunities for students to experience hands-on learning in iSTEAM and Environmental Literacy, science material, and supplies, as well as educational excursions aligned to family engagement, academic programs in order to improve student engagement which will lead to an improvement student attendance rates, chronic absenteeism and suspension rate.
 This action will be measured by an improvement in student attendance rate and chronic absenteeism, an increase in resource and inclusive opportunities for students, increased student participation in the LCAP survey, and positive feedback on the CA Healthy Kids Survey.
-3.2 Action: Enrichment activities will support student engagement as services for students in alternative education programs are increased and improved.
-Need: Improvement in attendance and chronic absenteeism of low income students These actions will will support student engagement and increase student attendance for students in Alternative Education Programs who 75.2% identify as low income. measured by improvemen in student attendance rate chronic absenteeism, and graduation rate.
-Student engagement will also be measured by an increase in resource and inclusive opportunities for students, increased student